 changes to constitutional documents;

-Historically, private equity transactions have been structured with a combination of debt and equity, the comparable proportions of each being driven by market conditions and the relative cost and availability of debt.
-However, the current economic climate has seen some all-equity deals where bank debt has been scarce and debt multiples of only two to three times earnings before interest, taxes, depreciation and amortisation (EBITDA) have become common.
+Historically, private equity transactions have been structured with a combination of debt and equity, the comparable proportions of each being driven by market conditions and the relative cost and availability of debt, with debt funding typically making up 60% to 75% of the overall financing.

-A debt provider aims to protect its position through security and guarantees from the borrower and each material trading subsidiary of the post acquisition group.
-This security typically includes fixed and floating charges over all of the assets and undertakings of the trading group, along with cross-guarantees between each of the group companies.
+A debt provider will typically require security and cross-guarantees from the borrower and material trading subsidiaries of the post-acquisition group.
+The security granted will usually include fixed and floating charges over all of the assets and undertakings of the trading group.

-Structural.
-Structural subordination is achieved by inserting an intermediate holding company or a number of intermediate holding companies into an acquisition structure.
-This places the senior debt in the lower acquisition vehicle, with any higher yield debt instruments or shareholder loans higher up the acquisition structure.
-Any payments up the structure are only made once the senior debt is paid through distributions by the acquisition vehicle.
-This is common in UK transactions.
+Structural subordination.
+This is achieved by inserting an intermediate holding company or a number of intermediate holding companies between the acquisition vehicle and the private equity fund.
+Senior debt is lent to the acquisition vehicle and any higher yield debt instruments or equity funds are lent to those intermediate companies higher up the acquisition structure.
+Any payments up the structure are only made once the senior debt is paid.

-Contractual.
-Alternatively, debt providers contractually subordinate their respective debt through an inter-creditor agreement, determining contractually the ranking of security and often prohibiting the payment of dividends or redemption of share capital until the debt, both senior and mezzanine, has been repaid.
+Contractual subordination.
+This is achieved by putting in place an inter-creditor agreement, the terms of which can determine, contractually, the ranking of security between debt and equity providers.
+It will often prohibit the payment of dividends or redemption of share capital or repayment of equity loans until the external debt, both senior and mezzanine, has been repaid.

 There is no longer a prohibition on a private company providing financial assistance for the purchase of shares in itself or in another private company.
 However, the giving of financial assistance for this purpose by a public limited company remains prohibited (sections 677 to 683, Companies Act 2006).
 Similarly, a private company is prohibited from giving financial assistance for the acquisition of shares in its public limited holding company.

 In an insolvent liquidation the debt providers take priority over the shareholders in any distribution of assets.
-The order of priority is as follows:
+The order of priority (in broad terms) is as follows:

 Any creditor holding a fixed charge over assets of the company.